backups-obsidian/backup-obsidian-2/100 study-notes/113 Terraform/Terraform - Variables.md

 ```

 ### Output Variables
+- It is *recommended to define all the output variables in `outputs.tf`*.
 - Terraform output values lets us export structured data about our resources.
 	- We can use this data to *configure other parts of our infrastructure with automation tools*, or as a data source for another Terraform workspace.
 	- Outputs are also how we **expose data from a child module to a root module**.